-GAAP continues to monitor a CLI until instructed to stop.
+Genesys Intelligent Automationcontinues to monitor a CLI until instructed to stop.
 Therefore, you might want to cancel call monitoring after you are done testing your application.
 To do so, go to the Register for Call Monitoring section and enter the CLI to stop monitoring in the Calling Number (CLI) field.
 Click Cancel Call Monitoring.